 Next, expect to pay a little more, not “find a deal” when traveling right now.
 Yes, there are promotions that are running, and we do our best to find you the best price on any vacation that we plan with you, but we can only do so much.

-Let’s talk about restrictions.
+Let’s talk about restrictions in the current state.
 Right now, if you want to cruise, plan on being fully vaccinated.
 Plan on the ships being at a reduced passenger capacity.
 European travel?
 Every day it seems, more and more EU countries are closing their borders to unvaccinated Americans and Canadians.
 Currently, the easiest travel options are Mexico and a good portion of the Caribbean.
 In fact, with Mexico, you do not even need to test to go there, just to return home.
 The problem there is airfare costs to some of the destinations (all driven by supply and demand).

-Domestic travel is a good option, but even that comes with its own set of problems.
+Domestic travel is a good option, but even that comes with its own set of problems with the current state of things.
 Like I mentioned earlier, the car rental shortage.
 We need to stay abreast of all the changes that are happening in municipalities all over the country.
 That is part of the reason why you hire us to help you plan.
 We can help you stay on top of all the changes that are happening day to day and week to week.

 A website that we have recently found, helps to stay on top of the ever changing list of countries that we as Americans can and cannot travel to and lists restrictions also.
 CLICK HERE to check it out.